JonathanBouwer/Scripts/README.md

 ### Image Combiner

+image_combiner needs to be compiled with a C compiler.

+It can be used to make a grid of images (default) or a subtitle stack containing the first image and then the bottom quarter of

+There are 2 usages:
-image_combiner needs to be compiled with a C compiler, usage is passing in 3 arguments: A file with a list of images to combine into a grid, the number of rows, the number of columns.
+* Grid parameters: Filename of a file with a list of images, the number of rows, the number of columns.
+The rows and columns can be excluded for a square-ish grid.
+* Subtitle Stack parameters: Filename of a file with a list of images, the flag "-v"

 ### Bad Apple